I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_clfs_context_mode.md

                 </tr>

                 <tr>
-                    <td>ClfsContextUndoNext</td>
+                    <td>ClfsContextForward</td>
-                    <td>Indicates that the next record in the sequence is pointed to by the <a href="https://msdn.microsoft.com/4637fa0c-2f19-4f0c-bf13-f4ccac2e7284">undo-next LSN</a> of the current record.</td>
+                    <td>Indicates that the next record in the sequence is the record in the stream that immediately follows the current record.</td>
                 </tr>
 </table>